ucsb-cs56-m18/ucsb-cs56-m18.github.io/_lab/lab02.md

 The starter code is in <{{page.starter_repo}}>.
 Visit that page for the approrpiate URL to add the `starter` remote.

-## If pairing, register your pair on submit.cs
+## If pairing, register your pair on Gradescope

-On submit.cs, on the page {{page.submit_cs}}, there should be a blue "Join Groups" button.
-Use this to add another student to your pair.
+On Gradescope, on the page for {{page.num}}, there should be an option to join a group.
+Please use this to add your pair partner for this assignment.

 ## Working in a pair?
 Switch navigator/driver frequently and tradeoff who commits